 Private Health Insurance

-Most private health insurers provide rebates for osteopathy, although some provide better rebates than others.
+Most private health insurers provide rebates for osteopathy, although some offer better rebates than others.
 You should check that your hospital and extras cover meets your needs.

 Some things to consider when buying or reviewing your private health insurance cover: